'Grease' Trivia: 17 Facts You Probably Didn't Know About The Movie

 John Travolta and Olivia Newton John attend a party following the gala premiere of 'Grease.'
 The party was held on a Paramount sound stage that was decorated like a high school gym and cafeteria.
 Source: Bettmann/Getty

-The iconic movie, Grease, was released in 1978.
-It starred John Travolta as Danny, Olivia Newton-John as Sandy, Stockard Channing as Rizzo, Jeff Conway as Kenickie, Didi Conn as Frenchy, Jamie Donnelly as Jan, Dinah Manoff as Marty, Barry Paul as Doody and Michael Tucci as Sonny.
+Released in 1978, Grease starred John Travolta as Danny, Olivia Newton-John as Sandy, Stockard Channing as Rizzo, Jeff Conway as Kenickie, Didi Conn as Frenchy, Jamie Donnelly as Jan, Dinah Manoff as Marty, Barry Paul as Doody and Michael Tucci as Sonny.
 The production was a musical, romantic comedy set in the 1950’s.
 It chronicled the lives and antics of a group of high school friends.

-• The fictitious, Rydell High, was actually named with 1960’s teen idol, Bobby Rydell, in mind.
+• The fictitional Rydell High was actually named with 1960’s teen idol Bobby Rydell in mind.

 • Olivia Newton-John had hardly done any acting and was terrified of the idea of starring in a big-budget musical.

-• When a group of waitresses at the ice-cream parlor were watching the dance off on television, one of them said, "There's Danny and Sandy”.
-The waitress that made that statement is John Travolta's sister, Ellen Travolta.
+• When a group of waitresses at the ice-cream parlor are watching the dance off on television, one of them says, "There's Danny and Sandy!"
+The waitress who made that statement is John Travolta's sister, Ellen Travolta.

 • Jamie Donnelly had to dye her hair black daily during the shoot as she had prematurely grey hair.